dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 ## Specifying RPC services

-There are several ways to choose specific JSON-RPC services:
+There are several ways to use specific JSON-RPC services:

 ```candid
 // Used for Candid-RPC canister methods (`eth_getLogs`, `eth_getBlockByNumber`, etc.)